DL 266

 Many students who are required per their teacher's instructions to take tests while being recorded told Mary Retta at Teen Vogue they felt heavily surveilled while doing so.

-Surprise!
-The Section 230 Hearing Wasn’t About Section 230
+The Section 230 Hearing Wasn't About Section 230

-Lawmakers hammered the chief executives of Twitter, Facebook, Google, and one another at a Senate hearing on Wednesday, with Republicans claiming the companies were suppressing conservative views while Democrats accused their colleagues of holding a “sham” hearing for political gain.
+Lawmakers hammered the chief executives of Twitter, Facebook, Google and one another at a Senate hearing on Wednesday, with Republicans claiming the companies were suppressing conservative views while Democrats accused their colleagues of holding a "sham" hearing for political gain.

-But unlike previous tech hearings, this one put the partisan divide on full display.
+Unlike previous tech hearings, this one put the partisan divide on full display.

 Zeynep Tufekci indicates that this should be a discussion about free speech and attention.